Proxy locations

 }

-If you’re using Dedicated Datacenter Proxies, insert your unique IP address in the host field and enter 60000 in the port field.
+If you’re using Enterprise Dedicated Datacenter Proxies purchased through the sales team, you have to choose the protocol of your acquired proxies.
+Insert your unique IP address in the host field, and enter 60000 in the port field:

-Note: For additional Oxylabs’ proxy customization options – such as country-specific entry points – refer to Shared Datacenter, Dedicated Datacenter, and Residential Proxies documentations, respectively.
+Note: For additional Oxylabs’ proxy customization options – such as country-specific entry points – refer to Shared Datacenter, Enterprise Dedicated Datacenter, Self-Service Dedicated Datacenter, and Residential Proxies documentations, respectively.

 Testing proxy connection